Counterfactual Mean Embeddings: Counterfactual Mean Embeddings

 We pose our problem based on the potential outcome framework, also known as the Neyman-Rubin causal model, which is a classic and widely used approach to estimating causal effects of treatments from observational data \citep{Neyman1923:Causal,Rubin74:Causal,Rubin05:PO}.

 We consider a hypothetical subject (\eg, a patient) in a population.
 Let $X \in \inspace$ be a {\em covariate} random variable representing the subject's features (\eg, age, weight, blood pressure, etc.), where $\inspace$ is a measurable space.
-Let $T \in \mathcal{T}$ be a {\em treatment} random variable whose effects on the subject we are interested in.
-In this work we focus on binary treatments $\mathcal{T} := \{0,1\}$ for simplicity, but extension to multiple treatments is straightforward.
-For instance, $T=1$ may represent an active treatment of giving the patient a certain drug, and $T=0$ a control treatment of not giving any drug.
+Let $T \in \mathcal{T}$ a random variable that indicates the {\em treatment} assigned to the subject, where $\mathcal{T}$ denotes the set of treatments of interest.
+We call $T$ {\em treatment indicator} or {\em treatment assignment}.
+In this work, we focus on binary treatments $\mathcal{T} := \{0,1\}$ for simplicity, but an extension to multiple treatments is straightforward.
+For instance, $T=1$ may represent that the subject is assigned an active treatment (e.g., a drug of interest), and $T = 0$ a control treatment (e.g., placebo).

-Let $Y_0^*, Y_1^* \in \mathcal{Y}$ be random variables representing {\em potential outcomes}, where $\mathcal{Y}$ is a measurable space.
-That is, $Y_1^*$ represents the outcome of interest after the subject is exposed to the treatment $1$, and $Y_0^*$ the outcome after the subject is exposed to the treatment $0$.
+Let $Y_0^*, Y_1^* \in \mathcal{Y}$ be random variables representing {\em potential} outcomes, where $\mathcal{Y}$ is a measurable space.
+That is, $Y_1^*$ represents the outcome of interest after the subject is exposed to treatment $1$, and $Y_0^*$ the outcome after the subject is exposed to treatment $0$.
 For instance, $Y_1^*$ may be the blood pressure of the patient measured after the patient had the drug, and $Y^*_0$ be that after having nothing.
-The problem here, known as the {\em fundamental problem of causal inference}, is that one can only observe {\em either} $Y_1^*$ or $Y_0^*$, but not both.
+The problem here, known as the fundamental problem of causal inference, is that one can only observe either $Y_1^*$ or $Y_0^*$, but not both.
 For instance, if one gave the drug to the patient and measured the resulting blood pressure, it is no longer possible to measure the blood pressure of the same patient without the drug.
 Thus, the {\em observed} outcome $Y \in \outspace$ can be defined as

 where $\mathbbm{1}(T=j) := 1$ if $T=j$, and zero otherwise.
-Note that in observational studies, treatment assignments may not be completely random, \ie, $T$ may depend on $Y_0^*$, $Y_1^*$ and $X$.
+Note that in observational studies, the treatment assignment may not be completely random, \ie, $T$ depends on $Y_0^*$, $Y_1^*$ and $X$.

-Assume that there are $N$ subjects, and that each subject $i = 1,\dots,N$ is associated with random variables $(\x_i, t_i, \y_{0i}^*, \y_{1i}^*)$ that are distributed as $(X, T, Y_0^*, Y_1^*)$ independently to the other subjects,\footnote{This independence assumption may be seen as a version of the Stable Unit Treatment Value Assumption (SUTVA), which requires that the potential outcomes of any subject $i$ is independent of the treatments $t_j$ assigned to the other subjects $j \neq i$.} \ie,
+Assume that there are $N$ subjects, and that each subject $i = 1,\dots,N$ is associated with random variables $(\x_i, t_i, \y_{0i}^*, \y_{1i}^*)$ that are distributed as $(X, T, Y_0^*, Y_1^*)$ independently to the other subjects,\footnote{This independence assumption may be seen as a version of the Stable Unit Treatment Value Assumption (SUTVA), which requires that the potential outcomes of any subject $i$ are independent of the treatments $t_j$ assigned to the other subjects $j \neq i$.} \ie,

 Note that for each subject $i$, only one of $\y_{0i}^*$ or $\y_{1i}^*$ can be observed.
 Thus, observational data given to the analyst are